NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.9 =
+This update fixes a bug that made it difficult for iOS 8 users to select a date and time in their bookings.
+I strongly recommend you update.

 = 1.4.8 =
 This update fixes a bug that prevented bookings managers from editing bookings within the early/late schedule restrictions.
 It also fixed a bug with late opening times, added a WPML config file for better multi-lingual compatibility, updated translations, and improved the mobile view of the bookings list.